Introduction

 How Does an Employer of Record Work?

-- Ongoing Compliance and Support: The EOR continuously monitors changes in local employment laws, provides HR support, and handles employee-related matters.
+- Ongoing Compliance and Support: The EOR continuously monitors changes in local laws, provides HR support, and handles employee-related matters.

-Relationship Between EOR, Client Company, and Employees
+Relationship Between Employer of Record, Client Company, and Employees

-EOR and Client Company:
+Employer of Record and Client Company:

 - EOR provides compliance, payroll, and HR support

-EOR and Employee:
+Employer of Record and Employee:

 - Manages contracts, payroll, benefits, and tax compliance